knban/mib/README.md

 ## Freedom Features

+I believe your data should always be portable, as such import/export is first-class.

 * Export board data as a JSON file
 * Import board data via JSON file

+## Mobile

+I am playing around with the Ionic Framework, as you can see.
+Mobile support is a must, and I will make sure we have native if Ionic doesn't work out (but it looks great so far).

+## Security

+I'm looking at using [LaunchKey](https://launchkey.com/) for authentication.
+Currently, however, authentication is done only with Github via OAuth (in Web) and Personal Token (in Ionic/Mobile).

 ## Usage